15 Best Free Summer Programs for High School Students

 Eligibility: Released with the new application

-Math ExpLR is a 6-week mathematical biology program.
-In this program, students will be paired with undergraduates and collaborate on a computational biology research project with a principal investigator.
-There will also be weekly skill development events, such as how to deliver presentations or how to write math on the computer.
+Math ExpLR is one of the best free summer programs for high school students focused on mathematical biology.
+In this program, you will be paired with undergraduates and collaborate on a computational biology research project with a principal investigator.
+There will also be weekly skill development events, such as how to deliver presentations and how to write math on the computer.

 Subject areas: STEM